Siege of Santarém (1171): Siege

-The Almohads expected the king of León to refrain from helping Afonso I due to past grievances between the two, but upon learning of the siege of Santarém, Fernando II of León set out to help him with an army.
-When he learned of the approach of the Leonese, Afonso I was unaware of their intentions and believed that King Fernando II wanted to help the Muslims, so he sent messengers to ask for peace.
+The Almohads expected that the King of León would refrain from helping Afonso I due to past grievances between the two, but upon learning of the siege of Santarém, Fernando set out with his army to assist Afonso.
+When Afonso learned of the approach of the Leonese, he was unaware of their intentions and believed that Fernando would be assisting the Muslims.
+As a result, Afonso sent messengers to ask for peace.

 The news that the Leonese were coming to help the Portuguese spread among the Muslims as well, who lifted the siege and retreated to Seville, conquering Alcântara from the Leonese along the way.

 Aftermath

-Due to the failure of the Muslims in Santarém, in 1173 the King of Portugal signed a truce with the Almohads for five years.
+Although the Almohads failed to retake Santarém, their massive invasion demonstrated a renewed threat to Portugal.
+As a result, Afonso, who at that time was elderly and physically weakened from injuries sustained at the Siege of Badajoz in 1169, with limited resources, needed a truce to consolidate his gains and stabilize a vulnerable southern frontier.
+The Almohads also needed a pause to address internal revolts in North Africa.

+As a result, Afonso and the Almohads signed a five-year truce in 1173.
+During the truce, Afonso stabilized his political position and fortified Portugal's defensive positions associated with the Tagus line.

+The Templars, as an ally to Portugal, used this period to conduct an extensive program of renovation and construction of the Order's castles associated with the Tagus line.
+Castles build or remodeled between 1171 and 1174 include the castles at Almourol, Pombal, Penas Róias, Longroiva, Soure, Monsanto, and Cardiga.

-Following the siege of Santarém, the Templars carried out an extensive program of construction or renovation of the Order's castles that defended the Tagus line, which lasted through the 1170s.
-In 1171, the Castle of Almourol and Pombal began to be built or remodeled, the Castle of Penas Róias in 1172 and the Castle of Longroiva in 1174, but also Soure, Monsanto and Cardiga, being equipped with modern keep towers, alambors and hoardings, introduced for the first time in Portugal.
-These innovations then spread throughout the country, and were therefore considered essential to the defence of the territory.
-The introduction of the keep towers, the alambor and the hoarding "mirror the excellence of the military architecture of the Portuguese Templars, largely due to the actions of their most emblematic and influential master, Gualdim Pais, who was at the forefront of the order's destinies throughout of almost forty years (1156-1195)."
+During this time, the Templars introduced a number of design innovations for these fortifications including the addition of keep towers or (torre de menagem); alambors (sloped base of a wall); and hoardings.
+These innovations spread throughout Portugal and were considered essential to the defence of the territory.
+The enhancements were thought to "mirror the excellence of the military architecture of the Portuguese Templars, largely due to the actions of their most emblematic and influential master, Gualdim Pais, who was at the forefront of the order's destinies throughout of almost forty years (1156-1195)."

-The siege of 1171 was only the first of three that would be imposed on Santarém by the Muslims.
+The siege of Santarém in 1171 was only the first of three sieges that would be imposed on Santarém by the Muslims.
 The Almohads besieged the city again in 1184 and 1190.